 History of the Big Latch On

 The Big Latch On is originally from New Zealand.
 It was started by Women's Health Action in 2005 as part of World Breastfeeding Week.
 Each year, they have seen a growth in the numbers of breastfeeding women attending and an increase in the support for breastfeeding in public.
-The Big Latch On has also taken of globally.
-In an effort to further strengthen the Big Latch On's mission to protect, promote and support breastfeeding women and in recognition of increasing global participation in the Big Latch On, Women's Health Action and the Big Latch On Global Coordinator Joanne Edwards have joined forces for 2012.
+The Big Latch On has also taken off globally, and last year 14,536 babies took part in the Big Latch On across 28 countries.
+Click here to see more information on previous years' Big Latch Ons.